mozilla/ActiveData/pyLibrary/debugs/README.md

 Exception handling and logging are undeniably linked.
 There are many instances where exceptions are raised and must be logged, except when a subsuming system can compensate.
-Exception handling semantics are great because they decouple the cause from the solution, but this is at odds with clean logging - which couples raising and catching to make appropriate decisions about what to emit to the log.
+Exception handling semantics are great because they decouple the cause from the solution, but this can be at odds with clean logging
+- which couples raising and catching to make appropriate decisions about what to emit to the log.

 This logging module is additionally responsible for raising exceptions,